 - Always pass on the left.
 Use your bell or say “on your left” to let pedestrians and riders know you’re passing.

 - When returning your RTC bike to a station, make sure it is securely locked.
 Listen for 3 beeps and a green light to indicate a successful return.
 No beeps?
 Give the bike an extra PUSH, or try another dock point.

 - If you’ve had any issues with your bike during your ride, contact customer service.

-- If you are a monthly passholder check your online profile to see data from your trip.
+- If you are an Explorer or Downtowner Passholder check My Account to see data from your trip.